BPL-v2/bpl-2-frontend/README.md

 ## Credits

 - Some code in this project is derived from [pasteofexile](https://github.com/Dav1dde/pasteofexile), licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See LICENSE for details.
-- Icons are provided by [RePoE Fork](https://github.com/repoe-fork/repoe).
+- Icons are provided by [RePoE Fork](https://github.com/repoe-fork/repoe) and ultimately property of Grinding Gear Games